 Just a 15-minute tram ride to the city center, The Student Hotel Amsterdam West puts you close to the bars of De Baarsjes in up-and-coming Sloterpark.
 The hotel's trendy, college-inspired design reflects its clientele, who mingle in the shared lounges, study spaces, and meeting rooms.
 When you want to relax, ride one of the hotel's free bicycles around the neighborhood, or join a game of basketball in the garden.
 Inside, there’s a private gym and a game room with ping-pong and pool tables.

 When hunger strikes, head to the friendly restaurant and bar, with its global dining menu and sunny terrace.
 If you’d rather save money on meals, make use of the shared kitchen instead.
 There’s also a laundromat on site.
 The most affordable room is the Deluxe, with a double bed, an en-suite bathroom, air conditioning, a flat-screen TV, and fast WiFi.
-In addition, this hotel offers semester packages (ideal for exchange students) and short-stay packages ranging from two weeks to a year (perfect for contractors).
+In addition, this hotel offers extended stay packages, ideal for exchange students and contractors.

 Check out our guide to budget traveling in Amsterdam to get the best deals around.